laurauguc/Twitter-Data/README.md

 # Twitter Data Streaming

-The goal of this project is to stream, analyze, and visualize data streamed from Twitter.
+The goal of this project is to stream, analyze, and visualize data from Twitter.